What does this AWS Solution do?

-The Media2Cloud solution sets up a serverless end-to-end ingest workflow to move your video assets and associated metadata to the cloud.
+The Media2Cloud on AWS solution sets up a serverless end-to-end ingest workflow to move your video assets and associated metadata to the cloud.
 This solution is designed to provide a standardized architecture that helps accelerate the migration and supply chain process, and helps Media Asset Manager (MAM) partners provide solutions for their customers.

 Benefits